keptn/enhancement-proposals/text/0009-definition-of-remediation-action.md

   name: remediation-service-abc
 spec:
   problems:
-  - problem: "Response time degradation"
+  - problemType: Response time degradation
-    state: open
-    actions:
+    actionsOnOpen:
-    - name:
+    - name: Toogle feature flag
       action: togglefeature
-      description: Toggle feature flag EnablePromotion from ON to OFF
+      description: Toggle feature flag EnablePromotion from ON to OFF.
       values:
         EnablePromotion: off
-  - problem: "*"
+  - problemType: "*"
-    state: open
-    actions:
+    actionsOnOpen:
-    - name:
+    - name: Roll back to previos version
       action: rollback
-      description: Roll my service back
+      description: Roll service back to previous version with passed evaluation result.
       values:
-        Version: LastStable
+        version: previous
+        evaluationResult: passed
 ```

 *Meta-data:*
 * **version**: The version of the remediation specification.
-* **kind**: Is set to `Remediation`.
+* **kind**: Set to `Remediation`.
 * **metadata:** Contains at least the property *name*, which declares a unique name for the remediation configuration.
 * **spec:** Consists of the array `problems`.
 This array lists all problems for which a remediation action is provided.

 *Definition of a Problem:*
-* **problem:** A unique identifier of the problem or * expression.
-When a * is set, the remediation workflows for any kind of problem gets triggered.
+* **problemType:** A unique identifier of the problem type or the * expression.
+When a * is configured, the remediation workflows for any kind of problem gets triggered.
-* **state:** This property is optional.
-The status of the problem, which can be either *open* or *resolved*.
-Per default and when not declared, state is set to `open`.
-* **actions:** An array of *actions* that are executed in the given order.
+* **actionsOnOpen:** An array of *actions* for problem with state open.
+These actions are executed in the given order.
   * **name**: A unique name of the remediation action.
+This name is used as display name in the Keptn Bridge.
   * **action**: This property specifies the action to execute.
 This property will work as selector (filter) for the action-provider.
 Thus, it allows restricting the action-provider of this action event.
-  * **description**: A short description of the action.
+  * **description**: A description of the action to provide more details about the action and the specified action values.
   * **hook:** This property is optional.
 A hook allows to specify a custom endpoint to send the problem event to.
 If the response of this hook has a response code between 200 and 300, the action execution is considered as successful.
 In all other cases, it is considered as failed.
   * **values:** An object of individual `key:value` pairs used for executing the action by the action-provider.